 Experts believe that humans have been owning pets for more than 30,000 years.
-Our long history with pets means there are tons of myths and misconceptions circulating about owning these adorable creatures.
+Our long history with pets means tons of myths and misconceptions are circulating about owning these adorable creatures.

-Unfortunately, many of these myths and misconceptions are not only wrong, but they are harmful to the health of the pet.
-If you are a pet owner, it’s imperative to debunk these myths so you can provide your pet the best care it deserves.
+Unfortunately, many of these myths and misconceptions are not only wrong, but they are harmful to the pet’s health.
+If you are a pet owner, it’s imperative to debunk these myths to provide your pet the best care it deserves.

 Below, you will find 14 common pet myths and misconceptions.
 Read through them all to learn which myths you have been believing.

 The 14 Pet Myths and Misconceptions To Stop Believing

 If you have allergies, you know that there are some breeds deemed “hypoallergenic.”
 This term is often misunderstood and causes individuals to think that some dogs and cats are completely hypoallergenic and will not trigger any allergies.